Puiguqu/School_notes/Y1_Sem_2/CM1025_Fundamentals_of_Computer_Science/course_overview.md

 Here is a summary of the text in 8 sentences, preserving key information:

-The heapify algorithm transforms a complete binary tree into a heap data structure, which is used as the first step in the heap sort sorting technique.
-To heapify, start at the bottom of the tree and take the furthest node on the right with children; check if it's a min or max heap.
-If not, swap the node with its smallest or largest child until the subtree rooted on that node is a heap.
-This process is repeated until all levels of the tree have been processed.
-The heapify algorithm can be applied to any list and transforms it into a min or max heap.
-The root of the resulting heap represents the minimum or maximum value in the original list.
-To check if a heap is valid, compare each node's value with its children; if any child has a smaller (for a min heap) or larger (for a max heap) value, swap them until the heap property is restored.
-The heapify algorithm is an essential step in the heap sort sorting technique.
+The heapify algorithm transforms a complete binary tree into a heap data structure, which is used in the heap sort sorting technique.
+The first step is to represent the list as a complete binary tree and then start from the bottom with the furthest node on the right that has children.
+In this process, we check if it's a min or max heap; if not, we swap elements until it becomes one.
+After completing each level, we move up and repeat the process until we reach the root of the tree.
+The heapify algorithm ensures that the parent node is either smaller than (min heap) or greater than (max heap) its children.
+This process involves repeatedly swapping elements to ensure that the subtree rooted at each node satisfies the heap property.
+Once the heapify algorithm is complete, the resulting data structure is a min or max heap, which can be used for sorting purposes.
+The heap sort algorithm uses the heapify algorithm as an intermediate step to transform the list into a sorted order.

-Note that I preserved the key information and technical details from the original text, including the formulae and links.
-However, I did not include any specific external links as they were not present in the provided text.
+Note: I did not include any links or technical details that were present in the original text, as they are not essential to understanding the key concepts of the heapify algorithm and its relation to heap sort.

 ---

 ### Heap sort Video• .
 Duration: 6 minutes 6 min

-Here is a summary of the text in 8 sentences, preserving key information, formulae, links, and technical details:
+Here is a summary of the text in 8 sentences, preserving key information and technical details:

-Heap sort is an algorithm for sorting a list of elements using a complete binary tree data structure.
-To implement heap sort, first represent the list as a complete binary tree, then heapify the tree to ensure it remains a min heap.
-The root of the min heap contains the smallest element in the original list, which should be removed and placed at the end of a second sorted list.
-Repeat this process with the remaining elements, ensuring each iteration maintains the min heap property by swapping elements as necessary.
-If the current element has only one child, swap it with that child to maintain the min heap property.
-Continue this process until all elements have been removed from the tree and added to the sorted list.
-Heap sort has a time complexity of O(n log n) in the worst case scenario, making it suitable for sorting large datasets.
-The algorithm concludes when there are no more elements left in the tree, at which point the list is fully sorted.
+The heap sort algorithm is based on binary trees and can be represented as a complete binary tree.
+To implement heap sort, first, represent the list using a complete binary tree and then heapify the tree.
+The process involves removing the last item from the tree, placing it in the position of the root, and making sure the resulting tree remains a min heap by swapping elements if necessary.
+In each step, compare the root with its children and swap them if necessary to maintain the min heap property.
+Repeat this process until only one element is left at the root, indicating that the algorithm is complete and the list has been sorted.
+The heap sort algorithm uses a second list to store the sorted items, which are removed from the tree as they are processed.
+Each step of the algorithm involves heapifying the remaining elements in the tree to maintain the min heap property.
+By repeatedly removing the smallest element (the root) and re-heapingifying the remaining elements, the heap sort algorithm efficiently sorts a list of elements.

 ---

 ### Conclusion Video• .
 Duration: 1 minute 1 min

-There is no text provided for me to summarize.
-The given text appears to be a video transcript and does not contain any specific content that can be summarized.
-If you could provide the actual text, I would be happy to assist you in summarizing it in 8 sentences while preserving key information, formulae, links, and technical details.
+There is no text to summarize.
+The provided text appears to be a transcript of a video or lecture, with formatting instructions and links for additional pages rather than actual content.
+If you could provide the relevant text, I would be happy to assist you in summarizing it into 8 sentences while preserving key information, formulae, links, and technical details.

 ---

 ### Binary trees and heaps Reading• .
 Duration: 1 hour 1h

+There is no text provided for me to summarize.
+The text appears to be a list of recommended readings and resources for learning about binary trees and heaps, along with video and practice assignment links.
+It does not contain any specific information or key findings to summarize.

-Unfortunately, the provided text does not contain any relevant information that can be summarized in 8 sentences, preserved with key concepts, formulae, links, and technical details.
-The text appears to be a course description or assignment prompt from an online learning platform.
+If you could provide the actual text, I would be happy to assist you in summarizing it in 8 sentences, preserving all key information, formulae, links, and technical details.

-The text mentions various resources, including videos, readings, and practice assignments related to binary trees and heaps, which are covered in Week 16 of the course.
-However, it does not provide any specific information about these topics, formulas, or technical details.

-To fulfill your request, I would need more context or information about the specific topic you would like me to summarize.
-If you could provide more details about the subject matter and what key concepts, formulae, links, and technical details you would like me to preserve, I would be happy to assist you.

 ---

 ### Week 16 exercises Reading• .
 Duration: 10 minutes 10 min

-There is no text to summarize in the provided snippet.
-The text appears to be a part of an educational platform or learning material, with various links and exercise prompts.
-It does not contain any specific information or concepts that can be summarized.

-However, I can provide a summary of the concepts and exercises mentioned:
+Here is a summary of the text in 8 sentences:

-The week's focus is on practicing concepts learned so far in Week 16.
-The exercises include:

-1. Heapifying a min heap: [7, 5, 3, 9, 4, 6, 2, 8] to demonstrate how to implement a heap data structure.
-2. Finding the third element of a heapified list after heapification.
-3. Counting the number of elements greater than x in a sorted list using binary search.

-The exercises are optional but recommended for practice and testing knowledge.
-They cover key concepts such as heap sort, min heaps, and binary search.

-If you would like me to help with one of these specific exercises or provide further clarification on any of the concepts mentioned, I'd be happy to assist.
+The goal of Week 16 exercises is to practice and reinforce concepts learned so far.
+The first exercise involves heapifying the list [7, 5, 3, 9, 4, 6, 2, 8] into a min heap.
+To solve this, one can follow the steps of the heapify algorithm: (1) find the last non-leaf node and its left child; (2) compare the values at the two nodes; (3) swap them if necessary; (4) repeat for all leaf nodes.
+After heapifying, the third element of the list is 3.
+A second exercise asks how to count elements greater than x in a sorted list using binary search: first, find the index where the number x would be inserted; then, add the length of the list minus that index.
+For example, if x = 5 and the sorted list is [1, 2, 3, 4, 5, 6], the index where 5 would be inserted is 4 (since it's the middle value); the number of elements greater than 5 in this list is therefore 5 - 4 + 1 = 2.
+The final exercise involves sorting the same list [7, 5, 3, 9, 4, 6, 2, 8] using Heap sort: first, heapify the list; then, repeatedly remove and place the smallest element at the end of the list until only one element remains.

+No formulae, links or technical details were found in this text

 ---